Kieran O'Reilly (performer): Kieran O'Reilly & Ragga Ragnars

-On 5 February 2020, Kieran O'Reilly released "Broken Wings" with his on-screen Vikings co-star and former double Olympian, Ragga Ragnars.
+On 5 February 2020, O'Reilly released "Broken Wings" with his on-screen Vikings co-star and former double Olympian, Ragga Ragnars.
 The pair co-wrote the track before recording the song in JAM Studios in Ireland with Martin Quinn recording, mixing and mastering.
-The track was produced by Kieran O'Reilly and Martin Quinn.
+The track was produced by O'Reilly and Martin Quinn.
 Hot Press Magazine described the song as "an absolute pearler".
 The music video for the track was filmed on location in Iceland by Ragnars' brother and filmmaker, Gudjon Ragnarsson.

 Kopium

-2025 saw the release of Kieran O'Reilly's first solo material under the moniker, 'Kopium'.
-His debut single, 'Sail' featured on RTÉ_2XM's 'The London Ear' as the recommended track of the week.
+2025 saw the release of O'Reilly's first solo material under the moniker, 'Kopium'.
+His debut single, 'Sail' featured on RTÉ 2XM's 'The London Ear' as the recommended track of the week.
 Rotate Magazine wrote: "Sail" introduces listeners to this tonal shift with its delicate melodies and introspective lyrics.
-The track is steeped in melancholy, weaving O’Reilly’s evocative vocals with a subtle instrumental backdrop that underscores the vulnerability of his storytelling.
-It’s a mesmerizing start, promising a cohesive yet varied journey through, The Weeping Willow".
+The track is steeped in melancholy, weaving O’Reilly's evocative vocals with a subtle instrumental backdrop that underscores the vulnerability of his storytelling.
+It's a mesmerizing start, promising a cohesive yet varied journey through, The Weeping Willow".

-Kopium's debut album, 'The Weeping Willow' was released on February 28th 2025 on O'Reilly's White Heart Records.
+Kopium's debut album, 'The Weeping Willow' was released on 28 February 2025 on O'Reilly's White Heart Records.
 In reviewing the album for 'The Irish Post', Tony Clayton-Lea stated: "As implied by the album title, the mellow music hints towards the sombre and reflective; the song narratives, too, outline a rare poignancy that occasionally nods to the melancholy yields of Nick Cave and Richard Hawley, and the spooky spirit of Roy Orbison".
 Hotpress Magazine wrote on the release of the single 'No Thorns': "'No Thorns' is a mellow yet incredibly transporting ballad, both reflective and conversational in nature.
 With the musician’s buttery-smooth voice and the warmth of the song’s arrangements, 'No Thorns' makes for a poignant and terribly exciting new number from the Irish musician and actor."

 Writing

-O'Reilly wrote the screenplay for the Irish feature film, 'For Molly', which premiered on October 4, 2018.
+O'Reilly wrote the screenplay for the Irish feature film, 'For Molly', which premiered on 4 October 2018.
 He wrote the film in just four months and when asked about how he began writing, O'Reilly credited Love/Hate writer, Stuart Carolan with being the primary inspiration - stating, "I have been writing ever since I picked up Stuart Carolan’s script [for Love/Hate] because when I picked up that script, I thought: I want to be a writer."
 O'Reilly is reported to have written numerous screenplays since starting to write in 2013.